tushar5526/lpci-mirror/CONTRIBUTING.rst

 Usage
 -----

-Install the ``lpcraft`` project in editable mode inside a virtualenv environment named ``venv``.
+Install the ``lpci`` project in editable mode inside a virtualenv environment named ``venv``.

   .. code:: bash

     $ tox --devenv venv
-    $ venv/bin/lpcraft --help  # Alternatively, you can activate the virtualenv environment.
+    $ venv/bin/lpci --help  # Alternatively, you can activate the virtualenv environment.

 List the ``tox`` environments available for this project.